rafleon/KawaDroid/README.md

 8. GPS location with Fused API.
 Provides a synchronous interface with timeouts.
 9. **OpenGLES** demo of a spinning triangle with touch events.
-10. **OpenGLES** spinning cubes and pyramids copied from SchemeAndroidOGL.
+10. **OpenGLES** spinning cubes and pyramids copied from SchemeAndroidOGL. ll.
+Accelerometer/Compass to generate x,y,z unit vectors for "up" and "north".

 Each example is source code for the scheme interpreter and on-the-fly compiler.